furplag/RV/README.md

 # Ram Ventilation
-DO NOT rest, or lose .
+DO NOT rest, or lost Everything .

 - [x] 365 Dev started at Jul 19 2021 .
 - [x] 365 Dev deactivated in Dec 8 2023 .